brageon/brageon.github.io/README.md

-# ReST
+# ReST - heuristics to ranking
-Heuristics to ranking matrix.
 This was meant for cognitive therapy by emotional awareness.
 In its current shape it can be used for creative writing to blogs.
+Why specific values before measure you might ask.
+Intuition.
+Celsius used water as unit and I use political rhetorics from 2018 as unit.
+Quadratic equation instead of 0 line.

 Misc files: helper, zeta, zipf, meshgrid, overlay, embed*.
 Matrix files: zscore, brute, helper, line-count, svm, kde, row-sums, means, eigen, symmetry.
 Data wrangling: stops, du, dell*, range.
 Match: pattern*, occur, find-gaps, rms-index, highscore, diffevol*, entity, harmony, optima.
 Rest: ranking, frequency, unit*, sentence, words, random, gaussian, combine, chunking, brute.
 Old: emails*, csv-list, cosine-folder.